chaoss/grimoirelab-tutorial/meetup/readme.md

 - Which groups are more active?
 - Where are meetups happening?
 - Who is saying 'No' most of the times to meetup calls?

+If you need more information about how Kibana works, people from Elastic provides very complete [documentation](https://www.elastic.co/guide/en/kibana/current/index.html).

+I hope you have found this document useful, and I'd love seeing more [GrimoireLab](http://grimoirelab.github.io) use cases with other data sources...